 What Is a Typical Marketing Budget for a Startup or Small Business?

-Research conducted by Sageworks shows that small businesses spend about 1% of their annual earnings on advertising.
+Research conducted by Sageworks shows that small businesses spend about 1% of their annual earnings on advertising rather than marketing or PR.
 Although that doesn’t seem like much, smaller firms will usually find this sufficient to cover their marketing needs.

 If you make $500,000 a year, you might spend about $5,000 on marketing.
 You could spend more or less depending on your business goals.
-You should also figure out whether you need to spend more on visual marketing, branding, social media, and so on.
+You should also figure out whether you need to spend more on visual aids and graphics, branding, social media, and so on.

-You might have to allot more or less for your marketing budget depending on the industry where you work.
+You might have to allot more or less for your digital marketing budget depending on the industry you operate in.
 Retail businesses typically spend as much as 4% of their annual revenue on marketing, since their business is so dependent on attracting new customers.